-The project began as a links page on the website of St Mary’s Episcopal Cathedral in Glasgow, became the Scottish Christian Web-Base during 1999, and relaunched as Scottish Christian.com in December of that year.
-It has been published continuously since then apart from a break between 28 October 2011 and 8 March 2012.
+This website began as a links page on the website of St Mary’s Episcopal Cathedral in Glasgow, became the Scottish Christian Web-Base during 1999, and relaunched as Scottish Christian.com in December of that year.
+It has been published continuously since then.

 Its original aim was stated as follows: “Hundreds of churches, organisations and individuals in Scotland use the web to tell the world about their beliefs, activities, histories and hopes.
 Scottish Christian makes them more accessible by listing over 1,000 links, and promotes Christian use of the internet.”

 ‘The Church must learn to cope with computer culture’

 ‘In the computer culture the Church can hear more clearly the voice of public opinion and enter into continuous discussion with the world around her … involving herself more immediately in the common search for solutions to humanity’s many pressing problems.
 The Church must avail herself of the new resources for her ever pressing task of evangelisation.’

 From Pope John Paul II’s address on World Communications Day, 1989.